-If your organization uses tombstones in a shared Macabacus library, you must publish tombstone fields as shared settings.
-To do so, open the Enterprise Configuration dialog from the Macabacus > Settings menu and check the "Tombstone Metadata" box.
+If your organization uses tombstones or other Meta Shapes in a shared Macabacus library, you must publish Meta Shape fields as shared settings.
+To do so, open the Share Settings dialog (Enterprise Configuration dialog in v8) from the

 Before publishing tombstones to your library you must create them in PowerPoint.
 Tombstones are usually Microsoft Office shapes comprised of several grouped shapes like text boxes and company logos.
 Alternatively, if you have existing tombstones, they might be pictures.
 Text in the tombstone normally includes information such as the transaction date, deal size, and your firm's advisory role.
-All tombstones should have the exact same height and width to avoid slide layout issues.
+All of your tombstones should have the exact same height and width to avoid slide layout issues.

-Publish to Group button to open the Publish Tombstone dialog.
-This dialog prompts you for information about the transaction or engagement based on your tombstones fields.
-Required inputs are marked as such, and designated as such in the Tombstone Fields dialog.
+Publish to Group button to open a dialog that prompts you for information about the transaction or engagement based on your tombstones fields.
+Required inputs are marked as such, and designated as such elsewhere in the Library Manager dialog.
 Once you have populated this data, click the

 After publishing a tombstone, you may need to restart PowerPoint for the tombstone to appear in your library.

-The Tombstone Data dialog provides a convenient way to view and edit all of your tombstone data, and can be accessed from the Macabacus > Settings > Libraries menu.
+Tombstones section of the Settings dialog (pictured above).
 By default, this dialog shows only transactions and engagements from the last year (as determined by the first "date" field).
 You can modify the date range using the applicable filter on the left side of the Tombstone Data dialog.

 Edit data by selecting the desired cell and clicking into its contents or keying

 Export data to a new Excel workbook by checking the desired tombstone rows and clicking the

 To modify tombstone data in the Tombstone Data dialog, you must be a Macabacus or Windows administrator.

-This documentation refers to Macabacus version 8.5.4, and may differ from the PDF documentation
+This documentation refers to Macabacus version 9.4.6.
+Some features and descriptions of these features may not